 - Your organization has not resolved a contract hold.

 - Your organization temporarily fails to meet eligibility requirements (for example: temporary suspension of public programming, CIP formula expenses drop below $50,000).

 - Your organization does not complete the reporting requirements (DataArts and/or CIP Annual Report) by the extension deadline.

 If your organization is suspended, you must continue to meet eligibility requirements and complete all annual reporting requirements for the following year, even though you will not receive a grant.

-You may request reconsideration of a Mass Cultural Council decision if you can show that the Mass Cultural Council did not follow published guidelines and procedures.
+You may request reconsideration of a Mass Cultural Council decision if you can show that Mass Cultural Council did not follow published guidelines and procedures.
 Dissatisfaction with the denial of an award is not grounds for reconsideration.
-You must send a written request to the Mass Cultural Council’s Executive Director within 30 days of the date of notification of the decision.
-Any request will be reviewed by the Mass Cultural Council Grants Committee and the Council.
+You must send a written request to Mass Cultural Council’s Executive Director within 30 days of the date of notification of the decision.
+Any request will be reviewed by Mass Cultural Council Grants Committee and the Council.